willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   For example, if you create 2D content, you can put it under a :ref:`Node <class_Node>` root or a :ref:`Node2D <class_Node2D>` root, among other things.
-Each has a unique impact on their relationship to the content.
+Each has a unique impact on their relationship with the content.

   A Node2D will position itself relative to its parent Node2D's :ref:`Transform2D <class_Transform2D>`.
-A Node, however, will ignore the parent's Transform2D because it does not have one.
-Therefore, your scene's 2D content either will or will not follow a moving parent.
+But, a Node will ignore the parent's Transform2D because it does not have one.
+So, your scene's 2D content either will or will not follow a moving parent.
 This kind of `declarative code <https://stackoverflow.com/questions/129628/what-is-declarative-programming>`__ by way of node composition is a core feature of Godot Engine.

-  In addition, the root node dictates how other scenes perceive the current scene.
+  The root node also dictates how other scenes perceive the current scene.
 By default, nested scenes appear as a single node (the root).
-It's script then
+The root node's script then
   `encapsulates <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`__
-  its internal nodes by providing an interface for interacting with them.
+  its internal nodes with an interface.

   Scenes allow users to design a class's
   `constructor <https://www.techopedia.com/definition/5656/constructor>`__